 These problems can result in extensive damage on the eye surface, leading to new blood vessel formation and scarring — damage which results in loss of vision.

 Contact us to schedule a consultation with the top cornea specialists at Washington Eye Physicians and Surgeons.
-Our experienced physicians can further explain cornea diseases and conditions, as well as treatment options including cornea surgery.
+Our experienced eye doctors can further explain cornea diseases and conditions, as well as treatment options including cornea surgery.